kurotakazuki/mpl/README.md

 #### Variable type
 Variables can have a type.

-If the variable contains a type, it will include the value of that type, such as a token, when the CST is created.
+If the variable contains a type, it will include the value of that type, such as a token, when the AST is created.
 Therefore rules decomposed from variable including rule has a role like lexical analysis.
 The following syntax is a lexical syntax for numbers.

 ```
 Number: String = Digit Numeral / f